ArduPilot/ardupilot_wiki/copter/source/docs/what-you-need.rst

 Developers creating UAV vision applications should consider using a separate Companion Computer, or a Linux based autopilot board.

-For more options, see the topic :ref:`Choosing a Flight Controller <common-choosing-a-flight-controller>`.
+For more options, see the topic :ref:`Choosing an Autopilot <common-choosing-a-flight-controller>`.

 GPS module
 ==========